-INA § 203(h)(3) provides alternate benefits - specifically, retention of the original priority date and automatic conversion of the peition - for beneficiaries who are found to have aged out under the age preservation formula of the CSPA.
-In amicus curiae briefs filed in cases within the Third, Fifth and Ninth Circuits, and subsequently before the U.S. Supreme Court, the American Immigration Council argues that INA § 203(h)(3) must be interpreted to allow a derivative beneficiary of any family-based, employment-based, or diversity visa petition to retain the priority date of that petition when he or she is found to have “aged-out” under the CSPA’s age-preservation formula.
-The LAC argues that the BIA, in Matter of Wang, 25 I&N Dec.
+INA § 203(h)(3) provides alternate benefits - specifically, retention of the original priority date and automatic conversion of the petition - for beneficiaries who are found to have "aged out" under the age preservation formula of the CSPA.
+In amicus curiae briefs filed first in cases within the Third, Fifth and Ninth Circuits, and subsequently before the U.S. Supreme Court, the American Immigration Council argues that INA § 203(h)(3) must be interpreted to allow a derivative beneficiary of any family-based, employment-based, or diversity visa petition to retain the priority date of that petition when he or she is found to have “aged-out” under the CSPA’s age-preservation formula.
+We and our colleague organizations argue that the BIA, in Matter of Wang, 25 I&N Dec.
 28 (BIA 2009), was mistaken in limiting INA § 203(h)(3) to only beneficiaries of family second preference visa petitions.
 On June 9, 2014, a divided Supreme Court upheld Matter of Wang.

 - Li v.
 Renaud, No. 10-2560 (2d Cir. amicus brief filed Oct.
 28, 2010).
 The court upheld the BIA’s interpretation.
 Li v.
 Renaud, 654 F.3d 375 (2d Cir.
 2011).

 - Wu v.
 Holder, No. 10-60093 (5th Cir. amicus brief filed June 17, 2010).
 This case was remanded on other grounds.
 The Fifth Circuit subsequently overturned Matter of Wang in an unrelated case, Khalid v.
 Holder, 655 F.3d 363 (5th Cir.
 2011).

 Effective Date of the CSPA